TZstatsADS/fall2022-project2-group8/README.md

 This tab shows a collection of bar plots and trend plots that display the number of inspections and rodent complaint data over time and before and after COVID.

 Energy:
 This tab shows a heat map and barplots of how the counts of rodent infestations correlate with the energy costs in those specific neighborhoods in New York City.

+Missing Data Note:
-Here, we had some missing data for the year 2018 for energy costs, so the heat map displays the data from years 2019-2021.
+In the energy dataset. we had some missing data for the year 2018 for energy costs, due to clerical steps in data collection.
+Thus, the heat map and barplots display the data from years 2019-2021, and the conclusions are derived from these three years..

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.